Mexico Branded Residences: Why Net Yields Drop to 2.5%

 | Club/amenity fees | $5K–$25K+ | Golf, spa, marina access |

-Total carrying cost reality: $2,000–$5,000+ monthly all-in costs common on $3M–$8M branded residences — model conservative net yields after total fee burden.
+Total carrying cost reality: $2,000–$5,000+ monthly all-in costs common on $3M–$8M branded residences, model conservative net yields after total fee burden.

-Fee escalation risk: Brand-driven improvements and marketing campaigns may trigger special assessments — verify reserve fund adequacy and assessment history.
+Fee escalation risk: Brand-driven improvements and marketing campaigns may trigger special assessments, verify reserve fund adequacy and assessment history.

-Due diligence framework for branded residence purchases
+Due diligence framework

-Ultra-luxury branded residence purchases require enhanced due diligence beyond standard Mexican real estate verification — professional team approach essential.
+Ultra-luxury branded residence purchases require enhanced due diligence beyond standard Mexican real estate verification, professional team approach essential.

 Legal and structural review